-21.13.06 - New Castle County
+22.13.06 - New Castle County

-1. SR 141 Corridor 20 Year Transportation Plan & TOD Analysis
+1. SR 141 Corridor 20 Year Transportation Plan & TOD Analysis involved in future phases when requested by planning partners.

-WILMAPCO STAFF PARTICIPANT: Daniel Blevins, Principal Planner, David Gula, Principal Planner Staff will work with the County and its planning partners to create a 20 year land use plan based on existing and future land use development within the corridor.
+WILMAPCO STAFF PARTICIPANT: Daniel Blevins, Principal Planner, David Gula, Principal Planner Staff worked with the County and its planning partners to create a 20-year land use plan based on existing and future land use development within the corridor.
 The first phase of this project was completed in FY 2017.
-Staff will be involved in future phases when requested by planning partners.
+Staff will be